-The Philippine swine industry sits at an interesting crossroads.
-Large-scale integrators push commercial genetics for maximum throughput, while a growing segment of buyers actively seeks out native pork for lechon, charcuterie, and heritage cooking.
-For farmers deciding which system to invest in, the choice between native and commercial breeds is not simply about preference -- it is a business decision that shapes your feed costs, time to market, infrastructure needs, and buyer channels for years to come.
+Large-scale integrators push commercial genetics for maximum throughput.
+But a growing number of buyers actively seek out native pork for lechon, charcuterie, and heritage cooking.
+For farmers deciding which system to invest in, the choice is not about preference.
+It is a business decision that shapes your feed costs, time to market, infrastructure needs, and buyer channels for years.

 Understanding Philippine Native Pig Breeds

-The Philippines is home to several genetically distinct native pig populations, shaped by centuries of adaptation to local climates, foraging conditions, and low-input farming systems.
+The Philippines is home to several genetically distinct native pig breeds, shaped by centuries of adaptation to local climates, foraging conditions, and low-input farming systems.
 The most recognized include:

 Native pigs share several traits: smaller frames, higher intramuscular fat content, slower growth rates, and strong disease resistance.
-They evolved to convert low-quality, locally available feedstuffs into meat -- an advantage that should not be underestimated when commercial feed prices spike.
+According to the FAO's work on indigenous livestock breeds, these animals evolved to convert low-quality, locally available feedstuffs into meat.
+And when commercial feed prices spike, that matters a lot.

 Commercial Breeds in the Philippine Context